Zanzibar Travel Guide

 Today's idyllic beach resorts belie the island's haunting history of slavery, and Zanzibar combines Arabic alleyways and historic monuments with coral reefs and excellent diving and snorkelling opportunities.

-The island's varied history brought with it seafarers, explorers, and traders, and it became a major centre for the slave industry.
+The island's varied history features seafarers, explorers, and traders, and it became a major centre for the slave industry.
 Its heyday was during the 19th century, when the island became the world's leading producer of cloves.
 Its plantations still produce more than 50 different spices and fruit, and guided spice tours are a Zanzibar speciality.

-Arabic architecture, numerous mosques, and an old fort, as well as a bathhouse, cool interior courtyards, and lively markets are the remaining influences of the Persians and Omani Arabs who established themselves once as the ruling power here.
+Arabic architecture, numerous mosques, and an old fort, as well as a bathhouse, cool interior courtyards, and lively markets are the remaining influences of the Persians and Omani Arabs who once established themselves as the ruling powers here.

-For centuries, Zanzibar has enticed those in search of business; today it remains an irresistible attraction for those seeking a heavenly beach holiday or an exploration into its exotic heritage - or a bit of both.
+For centuries, Zanzibar has enticed those in search of business; today it remains an irresistible attraction for those seeking a heavenly beach holiday or an exploration into its exotic heritage.

 Become our Zanzibar Travel Expert